 Nisqually River Project

-Tacoma Power began generating hydroelectricity from the Nisqually River in 1912.
+Tacoma Power began generating clean, renewable hydroelectric energy from the Nisqually River in 1912.
 At that time, a diversion dam was used to direct water to a powerhouse.
 That changed in 1945 when it was replaced by two much larger concrete structures: Alder Dam and LaGrande Dam.
-Today, these two dams generate enough clean, renewable power to serve about 43,000 homes, making it our second-largest hydroelectric resource.
+Today, these two dams generate enough energy to serve about 43,000 homes, making it our second-largest hydroelectric resource.
 Alder Lake is the 3,000-acre reservoir formed by Alder Dam.

 - Project Licensing